MaterializeInc/materialize/doc/developer/design/20240919_replica_expiration.md

 ## Solution Proposal

-We introduce a new LaunchDarkly feature flag that allows us to configure the expiration time for replicas for each environment.
-When the feature flag is enabled (non-zero offset), replicas will filter out diffs that are beyond the expiration time.
-To ensure correctness, replicas will panic if their frontier exceeds the expiration time before the replica is restarted.
+A new LaunchDarkly feature flag in introduced that allows replicas to be configured to expire.
+The flag specifies an expiration offset (a `Duration`), which is added to the start time of each replica to derive the absolute expiration time for that replica.
+When a non-zero offset is given, replicas filter out diffs that are beyond the expiration time.
+To ensure correctness, the replicas panic if their frontier exceeds the expiration time before the replica is restarted.

 More concretely, we make the following changes:

-* Introduce a new dyncfg `compute_replica_expiration` to set an offset `Duration`.
+* Introduce a new dyncfg `compute_replica_expiration` to set an offset `Duration` for each environment using LaunchDarkly.
 * If the offset is configured with a non-zero value, compute the `replica_expiration` time as `now() + offset`.
 This value specifies the maximum time for which the replica is expected to be running.
 Consequently, diffs